franciscoxavier04/pm-BIM/docs/glossary/README.md

 ### Project overview

 In OpenProject, the project overview is defined as a single [dashboard](#dashboard) page where all important information of a selected project can be displayed.
 The idea is to provide a central repository of information for the whole project team.
 Project information is added to the dashboard as [widgets](#widget).
 Open the project overview by navigating to "Overview" in the project menu on the left.
 [Read more about the project overview in OpenProject](../user-guide/project-overview/#project-overview).

+### Project phase

+In OpenProject, the **project phase** is part of the overall [project life cycle](#project-life-cycle) and helps structure the project's progression over time.
+A project phase can begin or end with a [phase gate](#phase-gate), marking key decision points.
+In OpenProject, administrators can enable some or all of the following project phases: Initiating, Planning, Executing, and Closing.
+These phases are based on the [open source project management framework PM²](#pm--pm2) and help teams manage complex projects in a structured, methodical way.
+[Read more about phases in a project management life cycle](../system-admin-guide/projects/project-life-cylce).

 ### Project settings